 There have also been changes in relation to the age cohorts accessing homelessness services in the Region, with increases associated with each age cohort.
-This necessitates an Action Plan that is sensitive to the diverse needs of the community which it serves.
-Despite increases across all cohorts, there is a significant increase in the 18-24 cohort accessing emergency accommodation homelessness services.
-These details are presented in Table 6.
+This necessitates an Action Plan that is

 Table 6.
 Total Adults Accessing Homelessness Services by Age Cohort